citrix-openstack/xenapi-in-the-cloud/README.md

 The idea is to have a single script (to make it easy to deploy), that is able to convert an instance to a XenServer.
-Look at the [xenapi-in-rs.sh](xenapi-in-rs.sh) file, and scroll to the end.
-There you will find the implementation of the state machine.
+Look at the [xenapi-in-rs.sh](xenapi-in-rs.sh) file, the main function implements the state machine.